Eastside's Smallwood VHSL 1A player of the year

 Smallwood, the left-handed ace for the Spartans during this year’s run to the 1A Final Four, is the 2017 VHSL 1A player of the year.
 He closed the season with an 11-2 record.

-Eastside junior Cole Harness, at first base, also made the all-state team for a second straight year, and junior Blake Rhoten joined his teammates as the 1A designated hitter.
+Eastside junior Cole Harness, at first base, also made the all-state first team for a second straight year, and junior Blake Rhoten joined his teammates as the first-team designated hitter.
+Spartans outfielder Dakota Moore, a junior, made the second unit.

 Eric Altizer was the 1A coach of the year after guiding Auburn to the state championship.